oloapinivad/MiLES/README.md

 Before running **MiLES** the 5 above-mentioned R packages should installed.

-Two configuration scripts controls the program options:
+Two configuration scripts control the program options:
 1. 	`config/config_$MACHINE.sh` controls the properties of your environment.
 	It should be set accordingly to your local configuration.
 	It is a trivial configuration, needing only information on CDO/R paths and some folders definition.